 The change will mean that everybody is going to be on the same page.
 You won’t have a disconnect between buying and leasing.
 Both companies will have an asset on their balance sheet although they might be slightly different in size.
 In the case of the leased vehicle, there will also be a liability that could help to level the playing fields.

 But the main thing that customers need to be aware of is that it’s going to affect their ratios.
 And if they have a holding company, if they are listed, customers should remember the market is sensitive to ratios.
 However, everybody is going to be affected by it.
 Everybody will be affected in the same ways.

 In terms of benefits to customers, the advantages of leasing versus buying remain.
 The actual mechanics and commercial reality of spending R5 000 - R7 000 a month rather than laying out R300 000 on a vehicle prevail: it still costs you less from a cash flow perspective.
 And the benefits that Avis Fleet offer, from managing your fleet and taking away all the headaches and administrative burden for you, they stay too.
 It’s just that the asset is now going to reflect on your balance sheet with a corresponding liability.

 We are creating awareness around this change so that we can understand from customers what will work best for them.
 Our intention is to try and give our customers the information that they need and to work together with them to find the best way of dealing with the change.
 I envisage some sort of monthly reporting that gives them the necessary information that they need to process their accounting entries.
 As with every other aspect of fleet management, we want to be able to give our customers what they need to run their businesses as efficiently as possible.

 Avis Fleet is a fleet management company with longstanding experience and expertise.
 We aim to help companies optimise their fleet with our range of solutions designed for your needs.
-For more information about our vehicle financing solutions click here, or contact us directly with any questions that you might have regarding our services.
+For more information about our fleet management solutions click here or contact us directly with any questions that you might have regarding our services.